jmcmullen/ut.lc/README.md

 # URL Shortener App

-A URL shortening web application built with TanStack Router and React Query that integrates with the cleanURI API.
+A URL shortening web application built with TanStack Router that integrates with the cleanURI API.

 ## Features